Cloyd Webb

-Cloyd William Webb (February 13, 1942 – March 15, 1991) was a Canadian football player who played for the Hamilton Tiger-Cats and Winnipeg Blue Bombers.
+Cloyd William Webb (February 13, 1942 – March 15, 1991) was an American professional football player who played for the Hamilton Tiger-Cats and Winnipeg Blue Bombers.
 He won the Grey Cup with the Tiger-Cats in 1965.
-He played college football at the University of Iowa.
-Webb was drafted by the Chicago Bears in the 13th round of the 1964 NFL Draft, but did not play in the league.
+He played college football at the University of Iowa, where he was also an All-American discus thrower for the Iowa Hawkeyes track and field team.
+Webb was drafted by the Chicago Bears in the 13th round of the 1964 NFL draft, but did not play in the league.